 - Cleaning every room between each patient’s use

-- Masks are available for anyone who does not have one upon arrival
+- Making masks available for anyone who wants one

 - Providing pre-registration service over the phone – just call on arrival to reduce time in the waiting room